I, like most parents, try to teach my children good manners – after all, manners cost nothing.

 We have to show good manners and respect to our elders but receive none in return.

 Another example (that REALLY pissed my mum off) occurred today.

-Can you even IMAGINE if the children sat and talked through the vicar’s chat during a regular service?
-They’d play merry hell at the insolence of these youngsters.
 Yet, these women didn’t have the good manners, or respect, to sit nicely and appreciate the show.

 However, if you were to actually thank them for something, they’d probably draw you a picture.